-By Ginger Robitaille,
+By Ginger Robitaille, PHR

-PHR – Director of Career Services & HR Generalist, Turning the Corner, LLC
+COO & HR Generalist, Turning the Corner, LLC

 Your resume is your main ticket to getting hired.

 It sets the first impression — ALWAYS.
 It is important that you tailor your resume to the job posting and make sure you are relevant.
 Turn those job descriptions into accomplishments that showcase your skills.
-Pooling together your personal, educational backgrounds, and accomplishments may be easy but there could still be a flaw to your resume — that is, there are words that shouldn’t even be there in the first place.
-Think twice about using these words in your resume!
+Pooling together your personal, educational background, and accomplishments may be easy but there could still be a flaw to your resume — that is, there are words that shouldn’t even be there in the first place.
+Think twice about using these words on your resume!

 1. Highly qualified